 On August 24, 1909, furniture, equipment, and all official college records covering a period of more than half a century were moved into a rented building in Montgomery, which was to house the College until the first building on the new campus, Flowers Hall, was completed.
 That night, the rented building burned, destroying its contents.
 Other housing arrangements were made, however, and in the fall of 1910 the new campus opened under the name Woman’s College of Alabama.
 Since the move to Montgomery had occurred the previous year, 1909 remains the recognized founding date of the Montgomery campus.

 The College’s beautiful campus was designed in 1908 by Frederick Law Olmsted Jr., son of the designer of New York’s Central Park.
 Olmsted Jr. had planned the landscapes for such constructions as the Boston Park System and the Biltmore Estate.
-John Jefferson Flowers Memorial Hall, the first building on campus, set the architectural style for the campus and was designed in the Collegiate Gothic tradition by H. Langsford Warren of England, a former professor of architecture at Harvard.
-Warren’s plan was meant to reflect the Gothic buildings of Cambridge and Oxford and used the Chapel of St. James College at Cambridge as the model for the building’s chapel, now known as Ligon Chapel.
+John Jefferson Flowers Memorial Hall, the first building on campus, set the architectural style for the campus and was designed in the Gothic tradition by H. Langsford Warren of England, founder of the School of Architecture at Harvard University.
+Warren’s plan was meant to reflect the Gothic buildings of Cambridge and Oxford and used the chapel of St. John’s College at Cambridge as the model for the building’s chapel, now known as Ligon Chapel.

 Julia Pratt Hall (1912), The Hut (1922), Miriam Jackson Home (1924), Weenona Hanson Hall (1924), Seay Twins Art Gallery (1927), Bellingrath Memorial Hall (1928), and Houghton Memorial Library (1929) followed Flowers Hall in the building boom of the 1920s.
 Later, Ligon Memorial Hall (1947) and The Delchamps Residence (1949) followed.